 Beware of the 100 Deadliest Days for Teen Drivers

-An average of 12 young people lose their lives in car crashes each day.
+An average of 12 young people loses their lives in car crashes each day.

 Teen drivers are faced with a number of risks, discussed below: